Donaim/proviral-pres1/slides.md

 TODO: what are primers and how to eat them?

-- Samples that pass proceed to HIVSeqInR.
+- Samples that pass proceed to HIVIntact.

-HIVIntact is also supported, but currently not run in production.
+HIVSeqInR is also still supported.

 <img v-drag="'pipeline'" src="./assets/pipelines.webp">